When preparation meets opportunity

 First 13 Miles

 I did what I was instructed to do and comfortably went through the half marathon in 1:29:57 (6:51 min/mile pace).
 At the turnaround I saw the race director: "OMG they went out so fast, I just couldn't".
-For whatever reason I felt the need to explain why I was so far behind 😆
+For whatever reason I felt the need to explain why I was so far behind 😆Then the race began

 Coach's next set of instructions were to negative split the course (run the second half faster than the first).
 I took note of where the other women were.
 Place wasn't important.
 This race was all about time.
 BUT, come on, who doesn't want to be on the podium?!
 I noticed a few women were beginning to fall off the pace and come back to me.
 That gave me a bit of an adrenaline boost as I gradually reined them in.
 It is so much easier to be the chaser versus the one being chased.
 Nothing is worse than going out too fast, being passed, and struggling to finish.
 I have been there before and it ain't fun.